-- maintaining a healthy weight
+- achieving or maintaining a moderate weight

 Sinus tachycardia is an increase in your heart rate.
 In many cases, it’s a sign of something simple, such as vigorous exercise or having too much caffeine.
+Such cases are usually temporary and may resolve on their own.
 In the case of IST, however, there’s no known cause.

 If you have IST, a doctor will work closely with you to determine a treatment plan.
 Treatment will likely involve a combination of medications and lifestyle changes.
 These may help prevent possible complications, such as cardiomyopathy or cardiac arrest.